Selckë: History

 At 1868 a Greek school was already operating in the village.
 In 1911–1913, Dimitrios Zervas, local benefactor and successful businessman, financially supported the local Greek schools and the Orthodox churches, he also offered scholarships to local students to attend the Phanar Greek Orthodox College, in Constantinople.
 In the early 20th century, many inhabitants participated in late Ottoman immigration, but sent remittances home, helping the development of the village.
 During the interwar period Selckë had 35 houses with the inhabitants being Albanian speaking.
 In the 1950s and 1960s, during the communist period many inhabitants moved to Tirana or other Albanian cities, and their houses were then occupied by Aromanians.

 In 1990 the village had 33 Aromanian families and 32 native Lunxhot Orthodox Albanian families, the former having been settled there as a result of the forcible relocations by the communist regime of People's Republic of Albania.
 In 1992 it was reported that Aromanians were the overall majority.
 Today, a part of the population has migrated, mostly to Greece, with Aromanians migrating at higher rates than natives, and often with no plans to return.
-According to a 2014 report by the Albanian government, the total number of registered citizens belong to the Greek minority and number 180.
-The locals are bilingual in Greek and Albanian with Albanian being their second language.
+According to a 2014 report by the Albanian government, the number of registered citizens who belong to the Greek minority is 180.

-According to modern state reports (2014), the total number of registered citizens that belong to the Greek minority are 180.